 Welcome to my blog.
 This little space on the internet is where I share my recipes and random musings about my life that I share with my husband, Neal, and our rescued mini-Australian Shepherd, Dobby (yes, he is named after the infamous house elf in Harry Potter).
-I started India from Indiana in late 2017 right as my husband and I were packing up and moving from Indianapolis, Indiana to Bentonville, Arkansas.
+I started India from Indiana in late 2017 right as my husband and I were packing up and moving from Indianapolis, Indiana, to Bentonville, Arkansas.
 In August of 2019, we moved back to Indianapolis.
-I guess technically I should rename my blog India in Indiana but that just seemed like a tongue twister.
+I guess technically I should rename my blog India in Indiana, but that just seemed like a tongue twister.

 Where to start

 - First, you should sign up for my email list to have every new post delivered straight to your inbox.
-It’s completely free and you can unsubscribe whenever you wish.
-Plus, I promise to never spam your email or send annoying messages.
+It’s completely free, and you can unsubscribe whenever you wish.
+Plus, I promise never to spam your email or send annoying messages.

 - Visit my recipe index for menu ideas that are all gluten free with a focus on healthy and fresh ingredients.
 You’ll find lots of seasonal recipes, dairy free, vegan, and vegetarian recipes as well.

 - Connect with me on social media.
 You can like me on Facebook and follow me on Instagram!